Records Manager Salary in the United States

-How much does a Records Manager make?
+How much does a Records Manager make in the United States?

 Records Manager Salaries by Percentile